Ixcatl/fables_novasophonia/docs/core/proficiencies.rst

 *************
 Proficiencies
 *************
-While it's true that danger lurks around every corner, how well one fights isn't everything.
-A *proficiency* is similar to a job or a background, encompassing the practical skills and talents a character possesses.
-Proficiencies have nearly full creative freedom, being able to represent just about anything under the sun.
+While danger lurks around every corner, your fighting prowess doesn't entirely define you.
+A *proficiency* is similar to a job or a background, encompassing the practical skills and talents you possess.
+Rather than preset skills to allocate points to, proficiencies consist of player-made keywords with nearly full creative freedom.

 Each proficiency covers four different skills.
-For every rank in a proficiency, a character adds that many dice to checks they make which could reasonably fall under one of their skills.
-Once a proficiency reaches rank 3, it can't go any higher, but they get to choose one of the four associated skills to master, earning them a special bonus.
+For every rank in a proficiency, you add that many dice to checks you make which could reasonably fall under one of your skills.
+Once a proficiency reaches the maximum rank of 3, you may choose one of the four associated skills to master, earning a special tailor-made mastery trait associated with it.

-Remember that more specific skills may be granted one or more rerolls for their niche checks.
-For instance, while "Athletics" may not grant a bonus to climbing a wall, a "Climbing" Skill might give +1 reroll instead.
+Remember that more specific skills may be granted one or more rerolls for niche checks.
+For instance, while "Athletics" would work for climbing a wall, a "Climbing" Skill might give +1 reroll instead.

 .. note::
   If you have multiple proficiencies that share a skill, that skill has dice equal to the combined rank of those proficiencies - but never more than three.